Share your love

 sudo certbot --nginx -d example.com

-The above command will use for a single domain if you have multiple domains you can use the following command:
+The above command will be used for a single domain.
+If you have multiple domains, you can use the following command:

 sudo certbot --nginx -d example.com -d www.example.com

 You will be asked some questions.
 The first is to enter your email address and agree to the terms of service.
 Then, you will be asked Would you be willing to share your email address with the Electronic Frontier Foundation.
-Answer it by your choice.
+Answer it at your choice.
 Also, certbot will ask you how you’d like to configure your HTTPS settings.
-Select your choice and hit enter.
+Select your choice and hit Enter.

 sudo systemctl status certbot.timer